 The Substance Abuse and Mental Health Services Administration (SAMHSA) has identified six core principles for implementing trauma-informed practices within schools, child care centers, and other public institutions: (1) safety; (2) trust and transparency; (3) peer support; (4) collaboration and mutuality; (5) empowerment, voice, and choice; and (6) cultural, historical, and gender sensitivity.

 Here’s how K-12 leaders can integrate these principles into the design of their learning environments to support student well-being and mitigate the effects of trauma from COVID and other sources.

 Students who are dealing with trauma need to feel safe both physically and psychologically within the learning environment.
 This means the space itself must be safe and secure, and the interpersonal interactions that take place there must also feel safe for students.

-K-12 leaders can foster a sense of security by designing safe school environments that convey confidence yet also inspire learning, paying attention to elements such as controlling who has access to the building and ensuring visibility throughout all learning spaces.
+K-12 leaders can foster a sense of security by designing safe school environments that convey confidence, yet also inspire learning, paying attention to elements such as controlling who has access to the building and ensuring visibility throughout all learning spaces.

 Maintaining the health of students and staff is also essential.
-To protect against COVID and other airborne pathogens, K-12 school systems can adopt a layered approach that involved circulating clean air and filtering out particulates at multiple levels within each facility.
+To protect against COVID and other airborne pathogens, K-12 school systems can adopt a layered approach that involves circulating clean air and filtering out particulates at multiple levels within each facility.